infobip-community/infobip-api-python-sdk/README.md

 pre-commit --version
 ```
 If installation was successful you will see version number.
-Pre-commit configuration you can find in `.pre-commit-config.yaml`.
+You can find the Pre-commit configuration in `.pre-commit-config.yaml`.
 Install the git hook scripts:
 ```
 pre-commit install